uzh-rpg/rpg_event_representation_learning/README.md

 # Event Representation Learning

-This is repository contains learning code that implements event representation learning as is described in the Gehrig et al. ICCV'19.
+This repository contains learning code that implements event representation learning as described in Gehrig et al. ICCV'19.

 If you use this code in an academic context, please cite the following work: